infolexa/bolt/README.md

 * **Admin Interface** Admin section organizes all administrative actions allowed for an app.
 * **Pages App** Pages arrange the frontend contents of your site.
 You can classify them into groups.
 A page can be a simple static html(from file or database) or it can point to an app or a remote link.
 Pages app provides a widget to display groups of links.
 Displaying a page group widget is how you display "Menus".
-* **User Manager** Basic user manager for HoneyComb.
+* **User Manager** Basic user manager for Bolt.
 Admin panel for managing users, login forms, and registration forms.
 * **App Manager** Enable/Disable apps.
 Set various configurations for the app like *alias*.
 * **Widget Manager** Position Widgets anywhere depending on the Theme.
 Create instances of Widgets with different configurations.
 Widgets can be displayed or hidden in different pages.
 * **Global Configuration** Admin GUI for site-wide configuration.